tokami/hpc_setup/README.md

 ```

 These four environment variables can be passed to the `submit`
 command.
-We'll se some examples in the following.
+We'll see some examples in the following.

 ### Some real examples